lin-stephanie/obsidian-url-display/README.md

 ### REST API used

 If you enable `Show favicon` or disable `Use alias` in the plugin settings, the plugin will use the free [MicroLink API](https://microlink.io) (`https://api.microlink.io?url=`) to request URL metadata, but there is a limitation: 50 requests/day.
 Don't worry, the plugin will cache the metadata to avoid repeated requests of same URLs.

-Note that it takes a certain amount of time to request URL metadata (depending on the number of URLs in the note). **If you want to display the URL list as soon as possible, it is recommended that disable `Show favicon` and enable `Use alias`.**
+Note that it takes a certain amount of time to request URL metadata (depending on the number of URLs in the note).

 ### About cache mode

-If you want the favicon to appear faste, you may choose `memory cache`, but please note that it may affect the current performance.
+If you want to show favicons faster, you can set cache mode to `memory cache`, but please note that it may affect the current performance.
 If you don't care about speed and there are many URLs, it is recommended to choose `disk cache`.

 ## Todos

-- Optionally exclude URLs in code, code blocks, and document properties.
+- Support canvas.
-- Add global search and copy features.
+- Add global search and copy.
-- Support extracting URLs from other plugin views (such as Kanban).
-- Add external URLs to note footer as footlinks.
+- Add URLs to note footer as footlinks.
 - URL list can be downloaded as netscape bookmark file format.

 ## Thanks